 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

-The School of Business has established links with a number of organisations including:
+LSBU Business School has established links with a number of organisations including:

 - The Association of Chartered Certified Accountants (ACCA)